|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 click on this article, from the Salt Lake City Tribune, click on this link in 2 parts: "The Chain of Life"

-tab on this website, to save his life!
+on this website, to help save her life!

 |LATEST KIDNEY MATCH!
 Another life saved!